craftingcity/The-Known-World/Junie's Characters/Zari Franx.md

 ###### Eldritch Invocations
 - *Agonizing Blast*.
 You add your CHA to the damage dealt by Eldritch Blast.
-- *Improved Pack Weapon* Your Pact Weapon is a Spellcasting Focus for you, and is a +1 Weapon.
+- *Improved Pack Weapon*.
+Your Pact Weapon is a Spellcasting Focus for you, and is a +1 Weapon.

 ###### Pact of the Blade
 - Your weapon is magic, and you can summon and dismiss it when its cool.

 #### Equipment
-(0gp, 15sp)
+(0gp, 25sp)

 ##### Packed
+- Crowbar
+- Small Hammer
+- Carved Bone Dice
+- 10x Torches
+- 10x Rations
-- dungeoneer's
+- 1/1L Waterskin

 ##### Equipped
+- Scale Mail
--
+- (Pact Weapon: Halberd)